Developing a Tool to Support Shared Decision Making Post-Concussion Between Adolescents, Parents and Clinicians

 - Primary Outcome Measures

-Name Time Method Decisional Regret 3 months after initial clinic visit We will use the 5-item Decisional Regret Scale to measure personal perceptions of regret when considering the decision previously made about sports participation post-concussion.
+Name Time Method Decisional Regret 3 months after initial clinic visit We used the 5-item Decisional Regret Scale to measure personal perceptions of regret when considering the decision previously made about sports participation post-concussion.
 Responses are on a 5-point Likert scale, from (1) strongly agree to (5) strongly disagree.
+Two positively worded items were reverse scored.
+Responses were averaged to create a decisional regret score with a possible range of 1 to 5, with higher scores indicating greater regret.

 - Secondary Outcome Measures